This list of frequently asked questions has been prepared by Linda Youngblut, School of Planning Undergraduate Advisor.

 What electives should I take?

-Effective September 2010, the Planning program will consist of 26 required courses and 14 elective courses, and since Planning is very broadly-based, most courses would complement your studies.
+The Planning program consists of 26 required courses and 14 elective courses, and since Planning is very broadly-based, most courses would complement your studies.
 We recommend students take elective courses that will interest them, since first-year University will be quite an adjustment.
 Student averages typically drop about 10% at the University level, so it is important to take courses that you will enjoy, which should help obtain a good, strong average.
-Here are some suggested first-year elective courses.

 Can I take a second-year course in first year?